 Previously, Nathan served as the executive vice president for political strategy at Clear Channel Media & Entertainment (now iHeart Media), where he ran a business unit dedicated to political advertising.
 From 2007 to 2010, Nathan was the executive director of the Democratic Governors Association (DGA), where he managed a $50 million annual budget and staff of more than 20.
 Over the four-year period in which he led DGA, the organization set numerous fundraising records and won a majority of its targeted races.
 Prior to this, Nathan was a litigation associate at Covington and Burling, where he focused on international trade and internal investigations.
 Nathan has also served in the legislative affairs office of the American Federation of State, County, and Municipal Employees and the Natural Resources Defense Council, as well as the 1996 U.S. Senate campaign of Tom Strickland (CO).

-Nathan is also the founder and CEO of Ruck.us, a DIY website builder for political campaigns and non-profit organizations.
-He lives in Washington, D.C. with his two incredible sons, Henry and Truman, and his three less than incredible dogs.
+Nathan is on the Advisory Board of the 150PAC, a bipartisan political organization dedicated to promoting American global leadership.
+He lives in Washington, D.C. with his two incredible sons, Henry and Truman, and his two less than incredible dogs.

 Professional Honors & Activities